-The idle IC bus state occurs when both SCLK and SDA are not being driven by any master and are therefore in a logic HI state due to the pull up resistors.
+The idle I2C bus state occurs when both SCLK and SDA are not being driven by any master and are therefore in a logic HI state due to the pull up resistors.
 Every transaction begins with a START (S) signal and ends with a STOP (P) signal.
 A START condition is defined by a high to low transition on the SDA while SCLK is high.
 A STOP condition is defined by a low to high transition on the SDA while SCLK is high.
 A STOP condition is defined by master.
-This slave module also supports repeated START (Sr) condition which is same as START condition instead of STOP condition (Blue color line shows repeated START in Figure 33).
+This slave module also supports repeated START (Sr) condition (Blue color line shows repeated START in Figure 33).